geeky-sh/geeky-sh.github.io/_posts/2023-10-14-Dissecting-AWS-Copilot.md

 - **LB** - Load Balancer

 ## Request Flow
 As soon as the client sends a request to the server using the API, we will now go through what happens under the hood considering that your service is deployed via Copilot.
-Copilot allows the abilty to manage all the below resources using its cli-tool.
+Copilot allows the ability to manage all the below resources using its cli-tool.

 When a client sends a request using any device (browser, cli-tools, mobile, etc), the following happens:
-- In order to get the IP address, the client will ask for DNS
+To get the IP address, the client will ask for DNS
-- DNS will respond with the set of IP addresses which can be used to send the request.
+- DNS will respond with the set of IP addresses that can be used to send the request.
 These IP addresses belong to the LB
 - The request goes to LB, which determines the underlying instance to send the request to.
 This instance is running the actual application server.
 - This server takes in the request, uses DB and/or cache whatever is relevant to compute the response, logs the relevant messages required, formulates the response and returns it.